 There is a huge amount of padel rackets on the market and new brands are being introduced regularly.
 We frequently try new models and publish our reviews at PadelJoy.

 After reading this buyers guide, you hopefully have an idea of what type of racket you are looking for.
-Below we present what we think are some of the best padel rackets on the market at this moment.
+In our guide Best Padel Rackets of 2023 you will find racket recommendations for all types of players.